-In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill, which offers amended guidance to simplify the accounting for goodwill impairment by removing Step 2 of the goodwill impairment test.
+In January 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2017-04, Intangibles-Goodwill, which offers amended guidance to simplify the accounting for goodwill impairment by removing Step 2 of the goodwill impairment test.
 A goodwill impairment will now be measured as the amount by which a reporting unit's carrying value exceeds its fair value, limited to the amount of goodwill allocated to that reporting unit.
-This guidance is to be applied on a prospective basis effective for the Company's interim and annual periods beginning after December 15, 2019, with early adoption permitted for any impairment tests performed after January 1, 2017.
-The new guidance is effective for the Company beginning in the first quarter of fiscal 2021, with early adoption permitted.
-The Company is evaluating the impact of the adoption of ASU 2017-04 on our financial statements and does not believe the adoption of this ASU will have a material impact on our financial statements.
+This guidance is to be applied on a prospective basis effective for the Company's interim and annual periods beginning after December 15, 2019.
+The new guidance is effective for the Company beginning in the first quarter of fiscal 2021.
+The adoption of ASU 2017-04 in the first quarter of fiscal 2021 did not have a material impact on the Company's financial statements.

 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments.
 In November 2018, the FASB issued update ASU 2018-19 that clarifies the scope of the standard in the amendments in ASU 2016-13.
 This guidance introduces a new model for recognizing credit losses on financial instruments based on an estimate of current expected credit losses.
 Financial instruments impacted include accounts receivable, trade receivables, other financial assets measured at amortized cost and other off-balance sheet credit exposures.
 The new guidance is effective for the Company beginning in the first quarter of fiscal 2023, with early adoption permitted.
-The Company is evaluating the impact of the adoption of ASU 2016-13 on our financial statements and disclosures.
+The Company is evaluating the impact of the adoption of ASU 2016-13 on its financial statements.